 Cutworms are the larvae in caterpillar form of nocturnal moths.
-Even though these adult moths do not damage crops, the larvae often destroy young plants by eating the stems at or near the soil line.
-Because they can cut down young plants (especially seedlings) so quickly by moving up the plants and biting the buds, shoots, and foliage, they are called "cutworms."
+Even though these adult moths do not damage crops, the larvae often destroy young plants by eating the stems sitting nearest the soil.
+Because they can cut down young plants (especially seedlings) so quickly by biting through all of the plant's parts, they are called "cutworms."

 Keep an eye out for cutworms on young tomato plants, asparagus, beans, cabbage, carrots, celery, corn, lettuce, peas, peppers, and potatoes.
 A few species do feed on turfgrass.
-Cutworms can damage lawns, as their feeding creates small spots in the turf that are more noticeable in manicured golf greens rather than in home lawns.
+Cutworms can damage lawns, too, but they prefer eating through huge swaths of manicured grass such as what you'd find at a golf range.

 Are Cutworms Harmful to Gardens?

 Black, bronzed, and army cutworms feed at night and hide in plant debris during the day.
 They can cause severe injuries to the vegetable plants mentioned above and to well-cared-for lawns.
 Meanwhile, the variegated cutworm climbs the stems of trees, shrubs, and vines, eating leaves, buds, and fruit.
 Glassy cutworms are one of several species that can stay in the soil and feed on the roots of new transplants and young plants, which they are fond of because the stems of these plants are more tender.
 Therefore, the damage is usually most serious in the early season, cutworms being most active in spring though still active in summer.
-The number of cutworms varies year by year, and when their numbers are high, they can be disastrous to the garden.
+Though cutworms are never consistent year to year, the higher the number, the more damage they will do to your plants.